Photography and environment in Iceland

 Teen photo marathon in Iceland

-Volunteer project: This is the 17th year (since 2008) that series of International Photo marathons are organized!
-Throughout the year, participants from all over the world come to Iceland for an immersive photography related learning camp.
-The coordinators help the participants to develop their unique photographic skills through workshops and feedback sessions on technical settings, compositional considerations, as well as to create conceptual frameworks highlighting the participants' individual style.
+Volunteer project: This is the 18th year (since 2008) that series of International Photo marathons are organized!
+Throughout the year, participants from all over the world come to Iceland for an immersive photography-focused learning camp.
+The coordinators help the participants to develop their unique photographic skills through workshops and feedback sessions on technical settings, compositional considerations, as well as to create conceptual frameworks highlighting each participant's individual style.

-Participants will have time to put the theory about photography into practice, walking around and exploring the city.
-At the end of the camp, the best photographs from each participant are selected for an online exhibition.
+Participants will have time to put the theory about photography into practice while exploring the city.
+At the end of the camp, the best photographs from each participant will be selected for an online exhibition.

 Participants should be ready to spend time outdoors walking medium distances during activities and working within a flexible time schedule.
 They will be photographing in their free time outside of workshop hours with images to be discussed at group feedback sessions.
 Participants should bring their own digital cameras, lenses, tripods and laptops if possible.